-The home where serial killer Ted Bundy grew up in has a contractor who is remodeling it, scrawling Bible verses on the walls and calling in the clergy.
+In 2017, the home where serial killer Ted Bundy grew up was being remodeled.
+The contractor completing the work, scrawled Bible verses on the walls and called in the clergy.

 On at least two occasions, the words “Leave” and “Help me” were found written inside the house — in sheetrock dust on a bedroom floor and on a basement window, respectively.

 Furniture would fall over, and drawers pulled open when the doors were locked and no one was there.